 Did a poor job the first time

-So be prepared to expand your search.
+Be prepared to expand your search.
 Below are some of the most important criteria to consider when shopping around for solar system maintenance providers.

-Only work with certified solar maintenance pros who are licensed to work with PV technology and high voltage electrical equipment.
+Work with certified solar maintenance pros who are licensed to work with PV technology and high voltage electrical equipment.
 Not only is this basic common sense, but failure to do so could potentially void any warranty protections your panels still enjoy.

 2. Do They Have Experience with the Problem You’re Facing?